This is the third of the Scrapboard articles on strategy, complimenting that on counter-guerilla conflict and military vehicles.

-Air Superiority/ CAP/Interception/ Homeland Defence.
 Fighter aircraft need to fly high and fast and be able to detect and destroy enemy aircraft.
 This has necessitated increasingly more sophisticated and expensive platforms.
 Each F/A-22 Raptor will cost at least $70 million.
 Not only are such aircraft expensive to lose, they are too expensive not to use.
-For this reason most modern fighter aircraft are designed to be multi-role, although designs seem to be more multi-role than others.
+For this reason most modern fighter aircraft are designed to be multi-role, although some designs seem to be more multi-role than others.

-Reconnaissance Reconnaissance and Surveillance covers a very broad range of capabilities and several different types of platform will be needed.
+Intelligence, reconnaissance and surveillance (ISR) covers a very broad range of capabilities and several different types of platform will be needed.
 The current vogue is for RPVs and UAVs.
 Whether these are the wave of the future or a dead end remains to be seen since these systems are potentially vulnerable to electronic countermeasures.

 Aerostats and airships offer several advantages as surveillance platforms.
 The former are being used by Israel.

 Airborne reconnaissance (of any form) can only do so much.
 An aircraft can spot a party moving across the savanna, but it will take contact with a ground unit to establish if these are guerillas, herders or guerillas posing as herders.
 JointSTARS can spot vehicle columns, but other systems will need to establish if the column is an armoured unit or just a decoy.